 While I was trying to distinguish between characters, the idea of a psychiatric asylum crossed my mind.
 All of the soldiers have passed through the infirmary at least once during their military service.
 And each and every one of them has his own emotional and mental issues, save for the occasional flesh wound.
 I no longer wrote down character specifics, I was listing mental conditions: PTSD, night terrors, FOMO, suicidal tendencies, anxiety, etc.

 There is a Bulgarian saying, which roughly translates to “He/she is in the movie”.
 It means that an individual is so far in his own thoughts, he or she is living in a reality of their own or a “film” of their own.
 I think this is also true for most of the main characters:

 - Colonel Cathcart is obsessed with becoming a general;

 - Milo Minderbinder is a profit-chaser, anxious not to miss the next great deal;

 - Scheisskopf is so in love with parades that he neglects his own wife;

 - Doctor Daneeka is extremely self-centered, constantly laments his secure medical practice back at home and is certain in his tragic demise from an unknown disease;

 - Havermeyer has no regard for his life whatsoever, always insisting on being in the middle of the war action;

-- Hungry Joe, who suffers from night terrors and PTSD episodes when he is not flying, whilst chasing after prostitutes during the day.
+- Hungry Joe is suffering from night terrors and PTSD episodes (when not flying), whilst chasing after prostitutes during the day.

 As I continued with the story, it became evident I had to tweak my theory.
 In a sense, it was a total madhouse, because this is war.
 War is never pleasant, it takes so much from your life, literally and figuratively, until you are but a shell of your former existence.